A Guide to the ASHA Clinical Fellowship Experience

 About the Clinical Fellowship (CF)

-The speech-language pathology CF is the transition between being a student enrolled in a communication sciences and disorders (CSD) program and being an independent provider of speech-language pathology clinical services.
-The CF is a mentored professional experience after the completion of academic course work and clinical practicum.
+The SLP CF is a mentored professional experience that begins after the completion of academic course work and clinical practicum.
+The goal of the CF is to allow the Clinical Fellow to transition between being a student enrolled in a communication sciences and disorders (CSD) program and being an independent provider of speech-language pathology clinical services.

 The purpose of the CF is to integrate and apply the knowledge from academic education and clinical training, evaluate strengths and identify limitations, develop and refine clinical skills consistent with the